zeno-b/native-silicon-local-llm/README.md

     OK -->|"no / stalled"| Partial{"Usable text<br/>already streamed?"}
     Partial -->|yes| Keep["Keep partial, continue"]
     Partial -->|no| Retry{"Retries left?"}
+    Retry -->|yes| Wait["Wait for server ready<br/>(poll /v1/models)"]
-    Retry -->|yes| Shrink["Shrink prompt + reply,<br/>wait, retry"]
+    Wait --> Shrink["Shrink prompt + reply, retry"]
     Shrink --> Gen
     Retry -->|no| Degrade["Calm message<br/>(no raw error)"]
 ```

-All of this is visible in the UI as amber "notice" lines ("hit a memory limit; retrying with a smaller prompt and reply").
+All of this is visible in the UI as amber "notice" lines with the real cause (for example "the model server dropped, likely out of memory and restarting; waiting for the server, then retrying smaller").

+---

+## Configurable safeguards

+Every safeguard — memory caps, timeouts, retry counts, step limits, chunking thresholds, and the calculator's DoS bounds — is a named setting with an environment override and a valid range.
+Values are **clamped both at startup and on every live edit**, so a bad value (from an env var or the UI) is corrected rather than able to break the app; for example a chunk size can never exceed its own trigger.
+The most useful safeguards are editable **live from the Settings panel** with no restart.
+See the [configuration reference](#configuration-reference) for the full list.

 ---